Svalorzen/AI-Toolbox/Tutorial.md

 ### Conclusions ###

 The code we saw was a very inefficient implementation, for a number of reasons.
-First, the particular method we used needs to look up often the transition probabilities of the MDP model we use.
+First, the particular method we used needs to look up repeatedly the transition probabilities of the MDP model we use.
 In our implementation, this needs to be recomputed almost constantly.
 A better way would be to save them up into a single transition matrix once, and simply return the values of the table when asked.
 AIToolbox offers a pretty standard implementation for an MDP structured in this way: AIToolbox::MDP::Model.

-In addition, our state space was way bigger than what we actually needed.
+In addition, our state space was way bigger than what was actually needed.
 This is because the problem is question has a very high symmetry.
 For once, it does not actually matter where the antelope is, since we could simply translate both the antelope and the tiger until the antelope is at coordinates 5,5.
 This we can do because the world is toroidal.

-Another thing is that the world is symmetrica, both vertically, horizontally and diagonally.
+Another thing is that the world is symmetrical, both vertically, horizontally and diagonally.
 Thus we could rewrite the transition function and the model so that only an eight of the states are needed.
 Combined with the translational symmetry, this would reduce enormously the time needed to solve it.